Anthony McIntosh: Global racing expansion (2023–present)

-McIntosh kicked off his 2025 campaign by debuting at the 24 Hours of Daytona, where he competed with Van der Steur Racing in the GTD class.
+McIntosh kicked off his 2025 campaign by debuting at the 24 Hours of Daytona, where he competed with van der Steur Racing in the GTD class.
 Driving alongside Rory van der Steur, Valentin Hasse-Clot, and Maxime Robin, McIntosh came home sixth in class in his IMSA SportsCar Championship debut.
 He later expanded his program with the team to include the entire Michelin Endurance Cup.
 Over the course of 2025, McIntosh also returned to Lamborghini Super Trofeo North America, stepping up to the Pro-Am class alongside his previous Super Trofeo Europe co-driver, Brendon Leitch.
-McIntosh also worked closely with Thompson, who served as the former's driver coach, in GT4 America and GT America competition over the course of the year.
+McIntosh also worked closely with Thompson, who was the former's driver coach, in GT4 America and GT America competition over the course of the year.
 In June, McIntosh made his debut at the 24 Hours of Spa, driving in the Pro-Am class for Beechdean Motorsport alongside Hasse-Clot, Andrew Howard, and Ross Gunn.
 McIntosh finished second in class and 32nd overall.
 Later that year, McIntosh made his FIA World Endurance Championship debut, replacing Derek DeBoer in Racing Spirit of Léman's entry at Interlagos.

 Personal life

-McIntosh serves as the CEO of manufacturing company Global Power Components.
-The company features prevalently on his Lamborghini Super Trofeo race cars.
+McIntosh is the CEO of manufacturing company Global Power Components.